 In hazardous process liquid applications, the adjacent process piping is usually nonmetallic or lined.
 Because grounding rings made from exotic materials are rather expensive, grounding electrodes can offer substantial cost savings over grounding rings and provide easier installation with fewer leak-points.

-Does the Magmeter Need 1 or 2 Grounding Rings?
+Does the Magnetic Flowmeter Need 1 or 2 Grounding Rings?

 For decades, two grounding rings were always the recommendation when required for magnetic flow meters.
 When using older style legacy magnetic flow transmitters, this is still true.
 However, with current intelligent microprocessor-based magnetic flow transmitters, two grounding rings are no longer necessary, as the same level of zero stability and accuracy can be provided with just one grounding ring.
 This not only reduces the overall cost of materials but also makes installation easier.

-When using one grounding ring, it should be placed on the upstream side of the magnetic flow tube.
+The grounding ring typically installs on the upstream side of the magnetic flow meter.
 In addition to providing the required solution ground, placing this grounding ring on the upstream side of the flow tube also provides a fair degree of liner protection to the leading edge of the flow tube’s liner when used in moderately abrasive applications.

-How Magmeter Flowtube Installation Affects the Solution Ground
+How Magnetic flowmeter Flowtube Installation Affects the Solution Ground

 Proper flow tube installation is critical for correct SG in magnetic flow meters.
 In the case of metal process piping, a properly installed flow tube means that no additional solution grounding rings or electrodes are required.
 For nonmetallic pipe or liner configurations, a solution ground method is required, and careful attention must be paid to grounding ring or electrode connections and placement.
 The following provides some tips for proper SG connections to the magnetic flow transmitter.